Get Fit First: Why Plastic Surgery Isn't A Sub For Weight Loss

 Unsurprisingly, the hard work paid off.
 At four weeks post-op, she looks and feels like her “pre-mom” self.
 “It was definitely worth it to put in the extra effort before surgery,” she says.
 “If I hadn’t, I wouldn’t have had such an amazing transformation.”

-While some surgeons perform what has become known as the “plus size tummy tuck" (i.e. cosmetic surgery touted as weight loss surgery), operating on overweight patients can carry serious risk.
+While some surgeons perform what has become known as the “plus-size tummy tuck" (i.e. cosmetic surgery touted as weight loss surgery), operating on overweight patients can carry serious risk.
 “We know that if your body mass index (BMI) is above 30, you’re at higher risk for pulmonary, cardiac, and healing complications,” says Dr. Brown.

-Obese patients have an increased liklihood of experiencing infections like pneumonia as well as potentially fatal pulmonary embolisms, and, post-surgery, patients with a high BMI are more likely to encounter issues with wound healing due to a propensity for insulin resistance, chronic high blood sugar, and/or poor circulation.
+Obese patients have an increased likelihood of experiencing infections like pneumonia as well as potentially fatal pulmonary embolisms, and, post-surgery, patients with a high BMI are more likely to encounter issues with wound healing due to a propensity for insulin resistance, chronic high blood sugar, and/or poor circulation.

 “Chronic high blood sugar narrows blood vessels, so basically there’s minimal blood flow through the tiny blood vessels.
 These patients don’t build strong wounds, so they can rip open their incision, and, suddenly, we’ve got a chronic wound that we’re battling,” Dr. Brown explains.
 “It’s also more likely for diabetics to get flesh-eating diseases that a healthy system could normally fight off and kill.”

 The simplest way to reduce the chance of such complications is for a plastic surgeon to thoroughly assess a patient’s health prior to any procedure.
 The first thing Dr. Brown does during a body contouring consultation (be it for liposuction, abdominoplasty, brachioplasty, thigh lift, or body lift) is evaluate the patient’s fitness for surgery.
-And, while he’s been known to turndown patients looking for quick fixes, it’s never without a plan.
+And, while he’s been known to turn down patients looking for quick fixes, it’s never without a plan.

 “I launch into my whole wellness concept,” Dr. Brown says.
 “I explain to them that I could cut off this big ol’ thing of skin and they’d feel great.
-But guess what’s gonna happen in six weeks if they don’t have the healthy lifestyle in place, or if they continue to eat a bunch of junk?
+But guess what’s gonna happen in six weeks if they don’t have a healthy lifestyle in place, or if they continue to eat a bunch of junk?
 They’re gonna be right back where they started before surgery.”

 After giving birth to twins, Jocelyn* lost 60 pounds of pregnancy weight through a healthy diet and exercise.
 It was only then that the Arizona mom decided to look into a mommy makeover procedure.
 She met with four different doctors, and ultimately chose Dr. Brown for her mini tummy tuck (to eliminate the loose skin of her lower abdomen) and a breast lift/implant exchange procedure because of his extensive medical training and holistic approach.
 She couldn’t be happier with her results.